workgena/awesome-hardware/README.md

 ## Desks

-# Not awesome, but still worth mention
+# Not awesome, but still worth to mention

 - [List of questionable](questionable.md) products.
-The list contains popular products and describe why they are no awesome.
+The list contains popular products and short answer why they are no awesome.